diegopacheco/claude-code-poc/README.md

 * When I give a task to add tests, added both unit and integration tests.
 * When I give a task to add tests it also run the tests, catch some bugs on the tests and fixed them.
 * Claude code used only ~30% CPU, I have 64 GB of ram, I have 64GB of ram, claude of using 0.6%(384 MB).
+* Even with missing 3 tasks to be done(when I run out of tokens) the app was working.
+* The code is pretty good, better than Codex and far superior then Jules.

 CONS